 - If you want a new card without a hard pull to your credit, see if another American Express card suits your needs.

 Popular American Express cards

 Below are some of our most popular American Express cards.
-Keep in mind that to be eligible for a product change, you must stay within the same rewards currency – meaning you cannot switch from points to cash back or vice versa.
+Don’t forget that to be eligible for a product change, you must stay within the same rewards currency.
 Additionally, you can’t switch between a charge card and a credit card.
-The American Express® Green Card, Gold card and Platinum card are all charge cards.

 |Card||Rewards rate||Annual fee|